abesford/seizzmic-site-0c00b/src/pages/index.md

           we have a deep understanding of the technology

-          With our experience in doing this, we can help you establish the best choices for your situation.
+          Automate or rebuild?
+What can you do with your data?
+With our experience, we can help you establish the best choices for your situation.

           We're independent and we aren't here to sell you any one solution.
-We can help you navigate the vast array of new products and services on offer, which offer advantages and drawbacks.
+We can help you navigate the vast array of approaches, products and services on offer.

-          should you automate and when should you replace systems

-          should you be investing in your data warehouse
         actions:
           - label: Our thinking
             url: /blog